vapoursynth/vapoursynth/doc/pythonreference.rst

       The *prefetch* argument defines how many frames are rendered concurrently.
 Is only there for debugging purposes and should never need to be changed.
       The *backlog* argument defines how many unconsumed frames (including those that did not finish rendering yet) vapoursynth buffers at most before it stops rendering additional frames.
 This argument is there to limit the memory this function uses storing frames.

-.. py:class:: AlphaOutputTuple
+.. py:class:: VideoOutputTuple

-      This class is returned by get_output.
-If a *alpha* was passed to set_output, *get_output* will return an object of this type.
+      This class is returned by get_output if the output is video.

       .. py:attribute:: clip